thgrund/tidal-looper/feedback/README.md

 # Looper with osc feedback messages

 To display the recording status, osc messages are sent via SuperCollider.
-This folder contains an example for Hydra and an example for CycSeq.
+This folder contains an example for Hydra, OBS and an example for CycSeq.

 You may want to add the line ``s.options.protocol_(\tcp);`` to your ``startup.scd`` file in SuperCollider inside  ``s.reboot`` to make sure that the OSC feedback messages arrive in the correct order.